2023 Healthy Public Policy Grants

 For information on other funding opportunities for communities in B.C., visit our Other Funding Opportunities page.

-The PlanH Healthy Communities grant program supports Indigenous and local governments in B.C. as they work with health authorities and other partners to collectively create conditions that enable healthy people and healthy places.
+The PlanH Healthy Communities grants support Indigenous and local governments in B.C. as they work with health authorities and other partners to collectively create conditions that enable healthy people and healthy places.

 How to Apply: